texas

 Contests & Issues Audited

 Two statutory provisions address which contests are to be audited.
-The first, more general, provision requires that the general custodian of election records conduct an audit for all items on the ballot in the precincts randomly selected by the custodian (1% or three precincts, whichever is greater).
+The first, more general, provision requires that the general custodian of election records (generally, the county clerk, though in local elections conducting their own elections, it would refer to a local official) conduct an audit for all items on the ballot in the polling locations and precincts randomly selected by the custodian.
 However, for certain elections— general elections for state and county officers, primary elections, or any election with proposed state constitutional amendments or statewide ballot measures— the secretary of state selects “not more than three” contests and “not more than three” ballot items to be audited.
 Tex.
 Elec.
 Code § 127.201(b).
-The secretary of state also randomly selects the precincts for audits of these elections.
+The secretary of state also randomly selects the polling locations and precincts for audits of these elections.

 Addressing Discrepancies

 The audit statute itself does not provide guidance on discrepancies that occur during the audit.
 Election Advisory No. 2012-03 from 2012 states that in the case of a discrepancy, an election official should continue the audit until the cause of the discrepancy was determined.
-However, the more recent Election Advisory No. 2018-30 (“Revised Procedures for the Partial Manual Count”) only requires that election officials should attempt to determine the source of the discrepancy.
+The more recent Election Advisory No. 2025-21 requires that as part of a report on the audit election officials should explain any discrepancies and their efforts to resolve them.
+The Post-Election Hand Count Audit Guide (p.
+19-20) details the process for investigating discrepancies found in the audit.

 For recount laws, please visit our Recount Law Database.